dinhhung2512/Archon/README.md

 - `totalPlotsSizeInTerabytes` *(1 TB = 10^12 bytes)*
 - `totalPlotsSizeInGibibytes` *(1 GiB = 2^30 bytes)*
 - `totalPlotsSizeInGigabytes` *(1 GB = 10^9 bytes)*
   - These are all optional, the only reason there are 4 of them is for convenience, so you don't have to convert units.
-Just fill in whichever one you know. **If you decide to fill in more than one of these, Archon will __add them together__ to calculate a total.
+Just fill in whichever one you know. **NOTE:** *If you decide to fill in more than one of these, Archon will __add them together__ to calculate a total.*
   - These values are used for calculating dynamic deadlines.
 If you don't have any specified, dynamic deadlines will be disabled automatically.
   - When HDProxy functionality is implemented, Archon will also use these values for reporting your capacity to HDPool. **WARNING:** *Overstating your capacity to HDPool (aka cheating) is likely to get your account banned and your funds forfeited.
 Be fair to other miners and be honest, it's in everyone's best interests!*
 - `showHumanReadableDeadlines`